 The master degree in Information Systems Management lasts for two years, and is comprised of 120 ECTS credits, divided between: 48 in compulsory curricular units, 24 in optional courses, 6 in free electives and 42 for the dissertation or project.

-The indicative electives will be made available in a sprecific timetable so that the student can choose the recommended course units, or others, that can be adjusted to their schedule.
+The indicated electives will be available in the evening, allowing the student to choose the recommended courses or others that fit their schedule.

 Programme Structure for 2025/2026